CatoRaymond-FS/CivVerse/Hammerhead Engineering and Manufacturing.md

 Executive Board (Location Unknown): Makes planetary directives.
 Never seen publicly.

-Regional Directors: Corporate elite assigned to oversee cities like [[Driath]]; rarely appear in person.
+Regional Directors: Corporate elite assigned to oversee cities like [[Driath and Driath's End|Driath]]rarely appear in person.

 Local Admin Cells: Corrupt and profit-driven; they manage districts like the [[Surface Gate]] and the [[Freight Spine]].